-The College of Idaho was again named one of the nation’s top schools in The Princeton Review’s 2016 edition of The Best 380 Colleges.
-In recent years, the C of I has been an annual inclusion in the book, which serves as The Princeton Review’s flagship college guide.
+The College of Idaho has been named one of America’s best institutions in The Princeton Review’s 2017 edition of The Best 381 Colleges.
+In recent years, the C of I has been an annual inclusion in the book, which is The Princeton Review’s flagship college guide.

-Only about 15 percent of America’s 2,500 four-year colleges—and four colleges outside the U.S.—are profiled in The Best 380 Colleges.
-The book includes detailed profiles of all 380 colleges with rating scores in eight categories, plus top-20 rankings lists in 62 categories based on The Princeton Review's surveys of 136,000 students attending the featured colleges.
+Only about 15 percent of America’s 2,500 four-year colleges are profiled in The Best 381 Colleges.
+Published annually since 1992, it includes detailed profiles of the colleges with rating scores for all schools in eight categories, plus ranking lists in 62 categories based on The Princeton Review's surveys of students attending the colleges.

-Click here to check out the C of I’s profile and The Princeton Review’s full 2016 rankings.
+Click here to view the C of I’s profile and The Princeton Review’s full 2017 rankings.

-The C of I also was named to Forbes magazine’s list of “America’s Top Colleges,” landing at No. 195 nationally—making it the highest-ranking institution in Idaho and No. 38 in the West.
-In addition, the College made MONEY magazine’s list of “Best Colleges” and the 2016 Fiske Guide to Colleges.
+The College of Idaho was also named to Forbes magazine’s list of “America’s Top Colleges,” landing at No. 213 nationally—making it the highest-ranking institution in Idaho and No. 39 in the West.
+Forbes gave the College an “A” financial grade for fiscal soundness, one of fewer than 200 private schools to receive such a mark.

-Founded in 1891, The College of Idaho is the state’s oldest private liberal arts college.
-The C of I has a legacy of academic excellence, a winning athletics tradition and a history of producing successful graduates, including seven Rhodes Scholars, three governors, four NFL players and countless business leaders and innovators.
-The College’s close-knit, residential campus is located in Caldwell.
+The College of Idaho has a 125-year-old legacy of excellence.
+The C of I is known for its outstanding academic programs, winning athletics tradition and history of producing successful graduates, including seven Rhodes Scholars, three governors, four NFL players and countless business leaders and innovators.
 Its distinctive PEAK Curriculum challenges students to attain competency in the four knowledge peaks of humanities, natural sciences, social sciences and a professional field—empowering them to earn a major and three minors in four years.
+The College’s close-knit, residential campus is located in Caldwell, where its proximity both to Boise and to the world-class outdoor activities of southwest Idaho’s mountains and rivers offers unique opportunities for learning beyond the classroom.
 For more information, visit www.collegeofidaho.edu.